Jian-l/Jian-l.github.io/contact.md

 ---
 layout: default
 title: Contact Me
-description: Reach out and say hello
+description: Feel free to reach out to me
 ---
-# Feel free to find me at:
+# You can reach me at:

 Email: <a href = "jianli.36@gmail.com">jianli.36@gmail.com</a><br/>
 Phone: 510-384-1162